-"Ensuring that all Americans have access to safe drinking water is an absolute top priority for EPA." - EPA Administrator, Gina McCarthy
+"Ensuring that all Americans have access to safe drinking water is an absolute top priority for EPA." - Former EPA Administrator Gina McCarthy

 EPA's Drinking Water Action Plan serves as a national call to action, urging all levels of government, utilities, community organizations, and other stakeholders to work together to increase the safety and reliability of drinking water.